Careli

 Typhoon No. 19 caused flooding of rivers throughout the country.
-It is not a past form yet, and many people seem to be waiting for relief even as of the 15th.
-I would like to express my heartfelt sympathy to all those who have been affected.
+It is not yet in the past, and it seems that there are many people waiting for rescue even as of the 15th.
+I would like to express my sincere condolences to all those affected.

-Chuo-ku and the Toto area have been suffering from repeated floods, but thanks to the multi-layered flood control equipment and the efforts of people involved in flood control, this time it was almost intact in terms of flood damage.
+The area of Toto, including Chuo-ku, has been suffering from repeated floods, but this time it was almost intact due to the multi-layered flood control facilities and the efforts of people involved in flood control.
 With great appreciation, I would like to introduce some of the flood control facilities that have protected us.

 If Arakawa was flooded

-First of all, take a look at the video saying "It might have been like this."
+First of all, take a look at the video "Maybe this happened."

-This video shows Kanto Regional Development Bureau, Ministry of Land, Infrastructure, Transport and Tourism: It is called "Fiction Documentary" Arakawa Flood "H29.3 Revised Edition" produced by Arakawa Lower River Office.
-Upstream of Arakawa due to typhoon: This is a live-action simulation when the Arakawa floods around the railway bridge on the Keihin Tohoku Line, just a little upstream than the Iwabuchi sluice gate (*) due to heavy rain falling around Chichibu.
+This video shows the Kanto Regional Development Bureau of the Ministry of Land, Infrastructure, Transport and Tourism: It is called "Fiction Documentary" Arakawa Flood "H29.3 Revised Edition" produced by Arakawa Lower River Office.
+Upstream of Arakawa by Typhoon: Due to heavy rain falling around Chichibu, it is a live-action simulation when Arakawa overflows around the railway bridge on the Keihin-Tohoku Line, just slightly upstream of the Iwabuchi sluice (*).
 It depicts the terrible result that office districts such as Chuo-ku and Chiyoda-ku lose all functions. 。 。

 The current Sumida River branches off from Arakawa at the Iwabuchi Suimon (Kita-ku, Tokyo).